zhetai/social-media-agent/README.md

 - `POST_CONTENT_RULES` - A set of general writing style/content guidelines for the agent to follow when generating a post.

 The prompt for the marketing report is located in the [`generate-post/nodes/generate-report/prompts.ts`](./src/agents/generate-post/nodes/generate-report/prompts.ts) file.
 You likely don't need to update this, as it's already structured to be general.

+## Post Style

+There are two main prompts to modify to change the style of the posts.

+1. Post structure instructions (`POST_STRUCTURE_INSTRUCTIONS`).
+These are the instructions the LLM will follow for how to structure the post generations.
+This should _not_ be where you specify tone, or writing style.
+This prompt is used to set the structure each post should follow.
+By default, it's prompted to include three parts: `Header`, `Body`, `Call to action`.
+When experimenting with this prompt this, try removing it completely, instead relying on the few-shot examples (`TWEET_EXAMPLES`) and the content rules (`POST_CONTENT_RULES`).
+2. Few-shot examples (`TWEET_EXAMPLES`).
+These are the examples given to the LLM of which it's prompted to use as examples for style, content, tone and structure.
+This is arguably one of the most important parts of the prompt.
+Currently, these are set to a handful of Tweets by popular AI focused Twitter accounts.
+You should _definitely_ update these if you want to generate non-AI focused Tweets, instead with examples of Tweets/posts on your target content.
+3. "Business context" (`BUSINESS_CONTEXT`).
+This prompt is used widely throughout the agent to provide context into your main goal of the social media agent.
+For us at LangChain, this prompt is used to describe the different LangChain products and servives.
+The default prompt is focused on AI content, but should be updated/edited to match your use case.
+This prompt is used in verifying content is relevant for you, generating marketing reports, and generating tweets.